 Recurrent prostate cancer means the cancer has come back despite treatment.

-If prostate specific antigen or PSA levels begin to rise at any time after treatment, this may indicate a recurrence of the cancer and additional tests may be arranged.
+If prostate specific antigen or PSA levels begin to rise at any time after treatment, this may indicate a recurrence of the cancer.

 What type of follow-up treatments are recommended?